Make an Inheritance Act Claim

 For a cohabitee to claim, they must have cohabited with the deceased for the two years immediately before death.
 The court consider the age of the applicant, the period they have lived together and the contribution by the applicant to the welfare of the deceased and family.

-If the Applicant is successful, then the court will make an order against the nett estate of the deceased.
+If the Applicant is successful, then the court will make an order against the net estate of the deceased.
 There are different types of orders a court can make including periodical payments, lump sums, settlements, property acquisition or variations of existing settlements.

-It is expensive and time consuming to make a claim against an estate and expert legal advice is strongly recommended.
-Please call us on 01536 276300 for a free no obligation chat and receive a quote.
+It is expensive and time-consuming to make a claim against an estate and expert legal advice is strongly recommended.
+Please call us on 01536 276300 or 01536 311690 or contact us online.